ICAF’s programs are implemented by a network of country

 - Liberia: Child Art Liberia

-- Macedonia: Ivan Trpkov (ICAF representative)
+- Macedonia: Ivan Trpkov (The ICAF representative)

 - Malaysia: The Tree Theater Group